KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/learn_rust_programming/answers_to_stackoverflow_top_rust_programming_questions_explained.md

 ### Lifetime Annotations

-- [](t=0:07:37s) Anything with an apostrophe prefix has a lifetime annotation.
+- t=0:07:37s Anything with an apostrophe prefix has a lifetime annotation.
-- [](t=0:07:56s) A string does not exist at the start but can be created during runtime.
+- t=0:07:56s A string does not exist at the start but can be created during runtime.
-- [](t=0:08:44s) The full type of a reference to a string is `&static str`.
+- t=0:08:44s The full type of a reference to a string is `&static str`.
-- [](t=0:09:16s) A reference to a string has guaranteed UTF-8 encoding with a lifetime of static.
+- t=0:09:16s A reference to a string has guaranteed UTF-8 encoding with a lifetime of static.

 ## [#](t=0:10.14s) Strings vs Stings Literal

 Section Overview: In this section, the speaker compares strings and string literals in Rust.

-### Strings vs String Literals
+### ⭐Strings vs String Literals

-- [](t=0.10.14s) Passing around strings is less mental overhead than passing around stirng literals.
+- [](t=0.10.14s) Passing around strings is less mental overhead than passing around string literals.
-- [](t=0.11.20s) When using a string, the compiler does not know the length of a stirng literal.
+- [](t=0.11.20s) When using a string, the compiler does not know the length of a string literal.
 - [](t=0:11:49s) A reference is required to use a string literal as an argument.

 ## [0:12:52](t=772s) Memory Management in Rust

 Section Overview: The speaker explains how memory is managed in Rust and the difference between a destructor and a string.
-They also discuss the responsibilities of an owner and why an ampersand is required for stir but not string.
+They also discuss the responsibilities of an owner and why an ampersand is required for str but not string.

-### Memory Management
+### ⭐Memory Management

 - In Rust, a destructor or `free` function is used to free memory.
 - A hidden function called `drop` is inserted by the compiler at the end of a scope where variables are owned.